-Function Details Incorrect modality (CTB only) The Incorrect modality button enables you to indicate that the study's modality has been incorrectly identified.
+Function Details Study processed incorrectly (CTB only) The Study processed incorrectly button enables you to indicate that Annalise.ai either should or should not have processed the study.
 Add finding The Add finding button enables you to add a finding that is missing from the study (i.e. was not identified by the AI model).
 Reject finding The Reject button enables you to reject a finding.
-Undo Reject The Undo Reject button enables you to 'unreject' a finding that you have rejected and reinstate it in the findings list.
+Undo Reject The Undo Reject button enables you to 'unreject' a finding that you have rejected and reinstate it in the Findings List.
 Important find The Important find button displays when you hover your mouse over a finding.
 It enables you to flag an important finding that the AI model has identified, and which otherwise may have been missed.
 It.
 Note: This option is only available if your organisation has enabled the 'trial' feedback function.
 AI Feedback The AI feedback questions enable you to provide specific feedback about the Annalise Viewer.
 Note : This option is only available if your organisation has enabled the 'trial' feedback function.
 These questions can be customised for your organisation.
 Optional comments The Optional comments field enables you to provide additional feedback comments about the Annalise Viewer.
 Note: This option is only available if your organisation has enabled the 'trial' feedback function.
 Submit The Submit button enables you to save and submit any feedback you have added.
-Note: This option is only available if your organisation has enabled the 'trial' feedback function.
+Note : This option is only available if your organisation has enabled the 'trial' feedback function.
 Incorrect localisation The Incorrect localisation button enables you to indicate that you believe localisation of the current finding is incorrect.